stepansaint/nntu-java/Coursework/README.md

 # Usage:
-- Open up Integral-Calculator folder in IDE.
+- Open up Integral-Calculator folder in IDE
-- Make sure you have JDK 11 (and higher) installed.
+- Make sure you have JDK 11 (and higher) installed
-- Just run the application and enjoy.
+- Just run the application and enjoy

 How it looks:
 <p align="center">